top of page

 Kansas City Chiefs

 Born and raised in Shawnee, Creed is a member of the Citizen Potawatomi Nation and graduated from Shawnee High School.
-He went on to play football at OU and then was drafted into the NFL in 2021 by the Kansas City Chiefs, where he played and won in his first Super Bowl in 2023.
+He went on to play football at OU and then was drafted into the NFL in 2021 by the Kansas City Chiefs, where he played and won in his first Super Bowl in 2023 and his second in 2024 at Center for the Kansas City Chiefs.
 Learn more about Creed Humphrey.

 Carl Hubbell